Gexkill/sweng2/RASD/src/index.md

 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.
-* Matching itinaries : Two itinaries (A and B) are matching if one of the two following conditions are fullfilled :
+* Matching itineraries : Two itineraries (A and B) are matching if one of the two following conditions are fulfilled :
-    1. B is included in A: The start point and the end point of the itinary B are both close to the itinary A and the start point of B is closer to the start point of A than the end point of B.
+    1. B is included in A: The start point and the end point of the itinerary B are both close to the itinerary A and the start point of B is closer to the start point of A than the end point of B.
-    1. The begining of B is the end of A: The start point of B is close to the itinary A and the end point of A is close to the itinary B.
+    1. The beginning of B is the end of A: The start point of B is close to the itinerary A and the end point of A is close to the itinerary B.
     1. A is included in B: see condition 1.
-    1. The begining of A is the end of B: see condition 2.
+    1. The beginning of A is the end of B: see condition 2.

-##Assumptions
+* ETA: estimated time available, is the time that taxi need to arrive to client start position.
+* SMS: short message service, is a notification sent to a mobile phone, we need a SMS gateway to use it.
+* SMS gateway: is a service that allow to send SMS via standard API.
+* API: application programming interface, is a common way to communicate with another system.
+* Push notification: is a notification sent to a smartphone using the mobile application, so it must be installed.
+* Push service: is a service that allow to send push notification with own API

+## Text assumptions
 * There is an old system as described above.
 * We should develop a mobile application for clients where clients can make a reservation using the GPS position or by inserting their position. **Keep or remove?**
 * Shared requests are took into account until them don't get accepted by any driver.